Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/Pattern 13: Top 'K' Elements.md

 5. The 5th number is ‘2’ which is not bigger than the root of the heap (‘3’), so we can skip this as we already have top three numbers in the heap.
 6. The last number is ‘11’ which is bigger than the root (which is ‘3’), so let’s take out ‘3’ and insert ‘11’.
 Finally, the heap has the largest three numbers: [5, 12, 11]

 As discussed above, it will take us `O(logK)` to extract the minimum number from the min-heap.
-So the overall time complexity of our algorithm will be `O(K*logK+(N-K)*logK)` since, first, we insert ‘K’ numbers in the heap and then iterate through the remaining numbers and at every step, in the worst case, we need to extract the minimum number and insert a new number in the heap.
-This algorithm is better than `O(N*logN)`.</s>
+So the overall time complexity of our algorithm will be `O(K*logK+(N-K)*logK)` since, first, we insert `K` numbers in the heap and then iterate through the remaining numbers and at every step, in the worst case, we need to extract the minimum number and insert a new number in the heap.
+This algorithm is better than `O(N*logN)`.</s> -->

 ````js
 function findKLargestNumbers(nums, k) {